Draketoons/TD_MayaTools_03/README.md

 this is a collection of maya plugins to help with rigging and other things

+# How to Install

+Drag the "install.mel" file into Maya's view port and the tools will appear on the current shelf

 ## Limb Rigger

 <img src="assets/LimbRiggingToolCapture.PNG" width = 270>